 In addition, braking distance may be affected.
-Remember that "gunning" the throttle or sliding may cause loose stones to be ejected rearwards into the path of another rider.
+Remember that spinning the wheels or sliding may cause loose stones to be ejected rearwards into the path of another rider.
 Never do it deliberately.

 V MOVING LOADS AND DOING WORK

 1) Working with your Vehicle